ProTeni/SQL_Projects/DVD_Rentals.md

 **Question:**
+Return the film_id and title of movies rented out between the 29th and 30th of April.

+> SELECT title, description, film_id
+FROM film
+WHERE film_id IN
+(SELECT inventory.film_id
+FROM RENTAL
+INNER JOIN inventory
+ON inventory.inventory_id = rental.inventory_id
+WHERE return_date BETWEEN '2005-05-29' AND '2005-05-30')
+ORDER BY title

+**Question:**
 Return the customer IDs of customers who have spent at least $110 with the staff member who has an ID of 2

 > SELECT customer_id, SUM(amount) <br>